dude1121/obsidian-vault/01 - Notes/DC Machine.md

 # As a Motor

 As a motor the dc machine operates very similarly to the dc generator.
 Instead of an external force providing the relative motion in the armature, a voltage is applied to the armature and the field windings to generate this motion.
+The following describes a *brushed dc motor*.
+See [[Brushless DC Motor|here]] for brushless dc motors.

 ## Starting the Motor